shahi7/NC-task-notifier/README.md

 - **Poller**: checks Nextcloud regularly and enqueues work.
 - **Bot**: stays connected to Discord and processes queued notifications.

+To start, configure Vault/Vault Agent so the required app secrets are rendered into the directory `/run/secrets`, then start the stack with `docker compose up -d --build`.

 ## Error handling